Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Abstract

 \section{Abstract}

-The grant-free access is envisioned as one of the enablers of the ultra-reliable low-latency communications.
-Yet, when there are many devices that tend to be active only intermittently, the fully orthogonal resource allocation is largely inefficient.
-The solution is to employ a common, shared pool of resources and account for the fact that some collisions and interference will inevitably occur.
-In this contribution we study the reliability aspects of such multi-user uplink communication scenario over a shared pool of channel resources, where intermittently active devices utilize multiple transmissions (\textit{K}-repetition coding) to achieve diversity.
-We focus on two access methods -- one where devices choose the \textit{K} slots at random and one where the \textit{access patterns} are deterministic and follow a specific code design, namely the Steiner System.
-We analyze the problem under two signal models that involve different complexity for the receiver.
-Firstly, a model which treats collisions as destructive, i.e. only those \textit{K'} among \textit{K} transmissions that do not contain interference can be used and combined.
-Second, where receiver is capable of utilizing all \textit{K} replicas and applies maximum ratio combining (MRC) treating interference as noise.
-Furthermore, in both cases we investigate the receiver with and without successive interference cancellation (SIC) capabilities.
-As one of the main contributions of this work, we develop useful approximations and bounds for the outage probabilities in the aforementioned scenarios that match very closely the simulation results.
-We also show that deterministic patterns have the potential to significantly outperform fully random selection, both in terms of raw performance and by simplifying the system design.
+We study a scenario in which multiple uncoordinated devices aim to achieve reliable transmissions within a given time frame.
+The devices are intermittently active and access a shared pool of channel resources in a grant-free manner by utilizing multiple transmissions (\textit{K}-repetition coding).
+This allows them to achieve diversity and improve the reliability within a certain latency constraint.
+We focus on two access methods: one where devices choose \textit{K} slots at random and another one where the \textit{access patterns} are deterministic and follow a specific code design, namely the Steiner System.
+We analyze the problem under two signal models that involve different complexity for the receiver. \emph{First}, collision model is considered, where only interference-free transmissions can be used and combined. \emph{Second}, a model treating interference as noise is analyzed, where the receiver is capable of utilizing all \textit{K} replicas, applying maximum ratio combining (MRC).
+For both signal models, we investigate receivers with and without successive interference cancellation (SIC).
+We develop approximations and bounds for the outage probabilities that very closely match simulation results.
+Overall, we show that deterministic access patterns have the potential to significantly outperform random selection in terms of reliability.
+Furthermore, deterministic access patterns offer a simplified system design.